Ben Bernanke: Chairman of the United States Federal Reserve

-Financial crisis of 2007–2008
+2008 financial crisis

 As the Great Recession deepened, Bernanke oversaw some unorthodox measures.
 Under his guidance, the Fed lowered its funds interest rate from 5.25% to 0.0% within less than a year.
 When this was considered insufficient to abate the liquidity crisis, the Fed initiated quantitative easing, creating $1.3 trillion from November 2008 to June 2010 and using the created money to buy financial assets from banks and from the government.

 Second term

 On August 25, 2009, President Obama announced he would nominate Bernanke to a second term as chairman of the Federal Reserve.
 In a short statement on Martha's Vineyard, with Bernanke standing at his side, Obama said Bernanke's background, temperament, courage and creativity helped to prevent another Great Depression in 2008.
 When Senate Banking Committee hearings on his nomination began on December 3, 2009, several senators from both parties indicated they would not support a second term.

 However, Bernanke was confirmed for a second term as chairman on January 28, 2010, by a 70–30 vote of the full Senate, the narrowest margin, at the time, for any occupant of the position.
 (For the roll-call vote, see Obama confirmations, 2010.)
 The Senate first voted 77–23 to end debate, Bernanke winning more than the 60 approval votes needed to overcome the possibility of a filibuster.
 On a second vote to confirm, the 30 dissents came from 11 Democrats, 18 Republicans and one independent.

 Bernanke was succeeded as chair of the Federal Reserve by Janet Yellen, the first woman to hold the position.
 Yellen was nominated on October 9, 2013, by President Obama and confirmed by the United States Senate on January 6, 2014.